amugisha7/lms2/src/next.md

-- Test that creation and editing of loan products is working.
-- Disable deleting or revise it so that it doesn't affect other models.
-- Ensure deleting delets the relationships
+- Create loans form.
+Also create from loan product.
+  - prepopulate the createLoan form with the selected borrower.